SuperViz/samples/readme.md

 Besides samples, we want this project to:

-- GitOps to deploy each sample isolated to a different branch - _planned_
 - Deploys to CodeSandbox - _planned_
 - GitOps to update SuperViz SDK version before (in a separate branch) and after a new version is released - _planned_
 - User Interface Automatic Tests - _planned_